EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 You're likely using an old version of the plugin.
 Please update to the latest version and import your list data.

 ### My list data was changed/the form isn't showing up since the 2.0 update, what's up with that?
 Due to the code overhaul required for new version features, the structure we were using to save data had to be completely changed over to conform to the MailChimp schema.
-The old unique ids the plugin assigned to lists have been deprecated.
+The old unique IDs the plugin assigned to lists have been deprecated.
 The custom fields are now pulled in from the MailChimp servers.
 If your form isn't showing up with the shortcode, just copy and paste it again to fix this issue.

 Changes
 ===========
 ### 2.2.0
 * Change plugin name
 * Add better MailChimp error messaging
+* Add Advanced Error Messaging option
 * Improve admin UI
 * Update FAQ and screenshots
 * Add list name to forms on Manage List Forms page